 When you have little time, a vegetarian restaurant seems so far away, and the dollars in your pocket are running out, this recipe for Fried Tofu with Lemongrass will make for a quick meal.
 Ready-fried tofu is available in Asian markets.
 All you need to do is heat the tofu by refrying or baking it to get back its crunchiness.
 Instead of fresh lemongrass, use its powdered form, which can be stored in your pantry.
 Everything is thrown into a pan, seasoned, and heated through.
 In no time, you will have a delicious, nutritious, and affordable meal.
 Recipe from Vietnamese Fusion: Vegetarian Cuisine* by Chat Mingkwan.

-- 1 pound firm tofu, completely drained of water
+- 1 lb firm tofu, completely drained of water

 - 1 cup vegetable oil

 - 1/3 cup lemongrass, tender midsection only, finely minced,

 - 1 tsp red chiles, minced, more or or less to taste